 Directors are elected by our stockholders, and we have a plurality vote standard for director elections.
 Upon our formation, the current directors were appointed to the Board, with two of the seven directors newly joining the Board upon the closing of the IPO.
-Additionally, Bobby S. Shackouls was appointed to the Board in January 2019.
+Additionally, Bobby S. Shackouls was appointed to the Board in January 2019 and Christopher J. Baker was appointed to the Board in August 2019.

 The following table identifies the current members of the Board, the standing committees of the Board on which they serve and the chairman of each committee as of the date of this Proxy Statement.
-Biographies and other background information concerning each of our current directors are set forth under the heading "Proposal 1-Election of Directors."
+Biographies and other background information concerning each of our current directors are set forth under the heading "Proposals to be Voted on by Stockholders-Proposal 1-Election of Directors."

 Name of Director Audit Committee Compensation Committee

-D. Rogers Herndon.(1)
+Christopher J. Baker(1)

 Corbin J. Robertson, Jr.

 Dalton Boutté, Jr+

 Rocky L. Duckworth+

 Gunnar Eliassen

 Bobby S. Shackouls+

 Dag Skindlo